* OPEC aims to cut output by extra 1.5 mln bpd to end-2020

 Global stock markets tumbled on Friday as disruptions to business from the spreading coronavirus epidemic worsened.
 European shares opened sharply lower, with travel stocks bearing the brunt.

-However, after marking its worst weekly performance since the 2008 financial crisis a week ago, the MSCI All-Country World Index was up 1.7% this week.
+However, after marking its worst weekly performance since the 2008 financial crisis a week ago, the MSCI All-Country World Index was up 1.7% on the week.

-Even with the deeper cut, Goldman Sachs said the OPEC+ deal will not prevent a global oil market surplus in the second quarter.
+Even with the deeper cut, Goldman Sachs said the OPEC+ deal would not have prevented a global oil market surplus in the second quarter.
 The bank maintained its Brent price forecast at $45 a barrel in April.

-Meanwhile ANZ said global oil consumption could fall by 1.6 million bpd in the first half of 2020 and contract by around 300,000 bpd for the full year.
+Meanwhile, ANZ said that global oil consumption could fall by 1.6 million bpd in the first half of 2020 and contract by about 300,000 bpd for the full year.

-"Growth may return in H2 (second half of 2020), but is unlikely to be enough to offset the losses," the bank said.
+"Growth may return in H2 (second half of 2020) but is unlikely to be enough to offset the losses," the bank said.
 (Reporting by Julia Payne Editing by David Goodman)